DizNicolasAmor/interviews-practice/FRONTEND.md

 - [Javascript](#javascript)
   - What is Javascript?
   - What is OOP?
-  - Is JS OOP or Prototype orientes?
+  - Is JS OOP or Prototype oriented?
   - Class-based OOP VS Prototype-based OOP
   - What does "data type" mean and how many data types are in JS?
   - What is hoisting?